klezVirus/nx_reporter/README.md

 ## Overview

-This tool allow the generation of custom reports based on pre-existent .docx templates, using Rapid7 Nexpose raw export files as data
+This tool allows to create custom reports based on pre-existent .docx templates, using Rapid7 Nexpose raw export files as the main datasource

 ## Requirements

-In order to use this script, the following requirements have to be satisfied:
+In order to use this tool, the following requirements should be satisfied:

 + Python3.6 or above
 + Rapid7 Nexpose

-the following dependencies have also to be satisfied:
+The tool needs the following dependencies have also to be satisfied:

 - pandas
 - matplotlib